 - plants can be cooked and eaten.

-- varieties in Ontario are Common knotgrass (Polygonum aviculare), Common knotweed (Polygonum arenastrum) and Mountain knotweed (Polygonum douglasii).
+- varieties in the Pacific Northwest include Common knotgrass (Polygonum aviculare), Common knotweed (Polygonum arenastrum) and Mountain knotweed (Polygonum douglasii).

 - grows as a weed in a wide range, including dry areas, plains, and subapline regions.